couchbaselabs/couchbase-spark-mllib-sample/README.md

 You can play around with those features removing/adding them as you wish, later you can try for example remove the "sqft_living" feature to see how the algorithm has a much worse performance.

-Finally we will only use to train our machine learning algorithm houses which the price is not null, as the whole goal is to make our
+Finally we will only use houses which the price is not null to train our machine learning algorithm, as the whole goal is to make our
 Linear Regression "learn" how to predict the price of a house according to its features.

 ```scala